 Flashy fly tying materials come in several forms ranging from thin tinsel to gaudy Flashabou.

-In my opinion, I never say there's any hard and fast rules when it comes to using flash; only factors like those above to help influence my initial fly selection.
+In my opinion, I never say there are any hard and fast rules when it comes to using flash; only factors like those above that help influence my initial fly selection.
 Although I think flash does help at times, there's often really no way to truly tell.
-Based on my past experience, conditions, and gut instinct, I start fishing with whatever seems best to me and instills the most confidence.
+Based on my experience, conditions, and gut instinct, I start fishing with whatever seems best to me and instills the most confidence.
 Despite this, sometimes the "rules" or what I believe in goes out the window.
 Always keep an open mind regarding the use of flash and let the fish ultimately tell you what they do or don't want on a given day!